Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 - Payroll taxes (if you hire help to run your blog)

-There are some notable exceptions to these requirements—like the ability for single member LLCs to file taxes as an individual (making it the ideal business entity for full-time bloggers that don’t have employees) vs being taxed as a corporation that requires a separate business tax return—and we’re breaking this all down in closer detail here below.
+There are some notable exceptions—like the ability for single member LLCs to file taxes as an individual (making it the ideal business entity for established bloggers without employees) vs being taxed as a corporation that requires a separate business tax return.
+We’ll break this down in more detail below.

 You can run your blog using one of four types of different legal structures: